 It’s still too early to determine the exact price of a Tesla robot, but Musk has estimated it could cost less than half of a Tesla car.
 This would place Optimus at around $20,000.

-What is the Tesla robot supposed to do?
+What can the Tesla robot do?

 Did a Tesla robot attack a worker?